ynslmz/tv-maze-api-vue/README.md

 ### Adding Pinia for state management

-I have used Pinia for state management and handled all data process in it
+I have used Pinia for state management and handled all data processes in it

 ```sh
  npm install pinia